jaz303/JFImageSavePanel/README.md

 NSSavePanel wrapper for image save dialogs, similar to those in Preview.app.

+## A quick note about `IKSaveOptions`

+Apple provides [`IKSaveOptions`](https://developer.apple.com/library/mac/documentation/GraphicsImaging/Reference/IKSaveOptions/index.html#//apple_ref/doc/uid/TP40004705-CH3-DontLinkElementID_8), a class that offers similar functionality which I wasn't aware of when I first wrote this library.
+It might be worth checking this out first to see if it meets your needs; thanks to Marek Hrušovský for heads-up.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.